-This is a story about life, death, family, and finding one’s place in the world.
+This story is about life, death, family, and finding one's place in the world.

 Despite receiving the news over a week ago, his passing didn't hit me fully until this morning, after my parents had a chance to fly out there and hold a funeral for him.

 The year was 1973, three years before I was born.

 In his mid-30s, Andy left New York to start a new life in the American Southwest.